OrchardCMS/OrchardCore/src/OrchardCore.Modules/Orchard.Lucene/README.md

 | `indexName` | `search` | The name of the index to query |
 | `query` | `{ "query": { "match_all": {} } }` | A Json object representing the query |
 | `parameters` | `{ size: 3}` | A Json object representing the parameters of the query |

+# Lucene Worker (Orchard.Lucene.Worker)

+This feature creates a background task that will keep the local file system index synchronized with other instances that could have their own local index.
+It is recommended to use it only if you are running the same tenant on multiple instances (farm) and are using a Lucene file system index.

+If you are running on Azure App Services or if you are using Elasticsearch, then you don't need this feature.